 Since the opening of the G.S.O. archives in 1975, the archivists and the trustees serving on the Archives Committee of the General Service Board have encouraged archival service work, which the committee believes is vital to the survival of the Fellowship.
 Today almost all areas have set up archival collections, and there is a significant growth in archives work at the district level. … adapted from Alcoholics Anonymous History and Archives website.

 Williamsburg Area Archives

-In May 1996 Rosemary H. became the first District 38 Archivist.
-During the last 15 years, the Archives Committee has compiled group histories for inclusion in the book, Virginia’s Path, on the history of A.A. in Virginia; recorded the oral histories of A.A. members; and collected documents and artifacts related to the history and activities of District 38, Williamsburg Area Intergroup and A.A. groups and members in the greater Williamsburg area.
+Since May 1996, the Archives Committee has compiled group histories for inclusion in the book, Virginia’s Path, on the history of A.A. in Virginia; recorded the oral histories of A.A. members; and collected documents and artifacts related to the history and activities of District 38, Williamsburg Area Intergroup and A.A. groups and members in the greater Williamsburg area.

 This tradition of archives service work continues today as the current Archives Committee collects materials, compiles group histories and records oral histories.

 The committee has also begun an exciting project to digitize and electronically store documents, photographs and oral histories.
 The committee welcomes donations from groups and individuals as well as volunteers to work on a variety of projects and tasks.

 For more information please contact the District Archivist at email@example.com

 AA101, We Are Not Saints, came into being due to the old hospital closing.
 The hospital group was looking for a new location.
 Through connections of one of the group members, the current meeting space became available.
 The hospital group opted for another venue and a couple group members decided to start a new group aimed at newcomers (college students).
 They were given a number and became an official meeting.
 The meeting was small at first, sometimes less than a dozen.
 The meeting grew to as many as 30.
 Like all groups, AA101 seeks greater participation.